thusspokedata/kooben-final-project-aws-bootcamp/README.md

 - [Personal Note](#personal-note)

 ## **Overview**
-This repository contains the infrastructure configuration for the **Kooben** project using **Terraform**.
+This repository contains the infrastructure configuration for the **K'óoben** project using **Terraform**.
 It is designed to deploy a complete AWS-based architecture for a carpentry business application, consisting of:

 - **Backend**: Built with NestJS, containerized with Docker
 - **Frontend**: Built with NextJS, containerized with Docker